You can also hit “Enter” on your keyboard to submit your query.

 Stay in a cottage behind the homestead or test your green thumb at a guided gardening experience alongside property owner Kate Tol.

-As part of the National Trust Australian Heritage Festival, you can explore Ballarat’s Xin Jin Shan Chinese Library, take a tour or listen to a talk at Ballaarat Mechanics’ Institute, stargaze at the Ballarat Municipal Observatory, or check out the huge working waterwheel at Anderson’s Mill Heritage Weekend.
+Or why not take a tour or listen to a talk at the Ballaarat Mechanics' Institute, stargaze at the Ballarat Municipal Observatory, or check out the huge working waterwheel at Smeaton's Andersons Mill.

-Pick up a self-guided walking tour map at the Ballarat Visitor Information Centre at Town Hall or put on your brave face for an Eerie Ghost Tour of the city’s gold rush era cemetery.
+Pick up a self-guided walking tour map at the Ballarat Visitor Information Centre at the Town Hall or put on your brave face for an Eerie Ghost Tour of the city's gold rush-era cemetery.